econoalchemist/Foundation-Passport/03 PIN Setup.md

 # PIN Setup
 This section demonstrates how to setup the PIN for accessing your Passport.
+Have a notebook and pen or pencil ready.
+To start, there are a few considerations to understand and then the steps to complete this process are outlined.

 The PIN number is used to secure access to your Passport.
 Without the PIN number, your Passport will be inaccessible.
 There is no way to recover a lost or forgotten PIN, so be sure to secure your PIN in such a way that you will not lose access to it.
 Best practice is to physically write this information down in a notebook that you keep private and secure.
 Throughout this guide, there are going to be a few pieces of information that will be sensitive in regards to accessing the Passport and the signing keys it will contain.
 By writing this information down on paper, you can mitigate the risks introduced using digital media.
 For example, in a digital file, this information can be remotely accessed on a network connected computer if the computer is compromised.
 Additionally, other forms of digital media such as images or video can not only be accessed remotely on a compromised device but they could also be copied and transferred quickly and easily by anyone who has physical access to the computer or other device.
 Although it is true that anyone with physical access to the hand-written information could easily snap a picture of it, at least the notebook could be easily hidden in an inconspicuous place or secured in a safe whereas putting a computer in a safe may not be convineient or practical.